LDMGamingYT/project-deploy-kit/README.md

 ### Project Settings

-Set project settings in `pdk.properties`, see this repo for an example of how that should look.
+Set project settings in `pdk.json`, see this repo for an example of how that should look.